msiebuhr/ucs/protocol.md

 client <-- '+r' (size <uint64>) (id <128bit GUID><128bit HASH>) + size bytes --- server	(found in cache)
 client <-- '-r' (id <128bit GUID><128bit HASH>) --- server (not found in cache)
 ```

+Cache miss:

+    grUUIDUUIDUUIDUUIDHASHHASHHASHHASH # uuid/hash is sent as 32 bytes
+    -rUUIDUUIDUUIDUUIDHASHHASHHASHHASH # negative response

+Cache hit:

+    grUUIDUUIDUUIDUUIDHASHHASHHASHHASH
+    +r00000000000000ffUUIDUUIDUUIDUUIDHASHHASHHASHHASH<0xff / 255 bytes of data>

+Note that the size is sent as 16 bytes encoded as hexadecimal

 ## Putting items

 Multiple entries (asset, info and resources) exist for one item in the server,